LibraryCarpentry/lc-open-refine/_episodes/01-introduction.md

 - "You use OpenRefine via your web browser, even though it is running locally on you computer"
 - "You can get further help at the OpenRefine Google Group"
 ---

-## Installation (to be completed before the session)
+## Getting ready {.getready}
+You need to download and install OpenRefine and download a data file to follow this lesson.
 ### Downloading OpenRefine
 You can download OpenRefine from http://openrefine.org/download.html.
 There are two versions you can use for this lesson:

 * Google Refine 2.5
-* OpenRefine 2.6 - Development version (beta 1)
+* OpenRefine 2.6 RC2

-Generally OpenRefine 2.6 is recommended and although labelled ‘beta’ has been stable for some time.
-However, note that the 2.6 beta does not work with Internet Explorer.
+Generally OpenRefine 2.6 is recommended.

 There are versions for Windows, Mac OS X and Linux.